Do Re Mi (Blackbear song)

-"Do Re Mi" (stylized in all lowercase) is a song written and performed by American hip-hop musician Blackbear.
+"Do Re Mi" (stylized in all lowercase) is a song written and performed by American hip-hop musician and singer-songwriter Blackbear.
 The original version was released on March 17, 2017, as the lead single from his third studio album, Digital Druglord (2017).
 The original version peaked at number 40 on the Billboard Hot 100.
 A remix featuring Gucci Mane was released on July 28, 2017.